-This noodle-less butternut squash lasagna is perfect for butternut squash lovers!
-It's a healthier and lower carb version of a traditional lasagna.
+This noodle-less butternut squash lasagna is perfect for squash lovers!
+It's a healthier and lower carb version of a traditional lasagna, with the same cheesy goodness.
 It's naturally gluten-free and grain-free too!

-- Ricotta cheese - This creamy and fresh cheese has a rich flavor that gives lasagna it's signature cheesy filling.
+- Ricotta cheese - This creamy, fresh cheese has a rich flavor that gives lasagna it's signature cheesy filling.

 - Mozzarella - More melty, stringy cheese please!